Grant Information

 The application form is available from the Grants page of this website;

-please return in Rich Text Format by email (or 5 printed copies by post)
+please return in Rich Text Format (RTF) by email.

-Where the Administrators have to decide between the merits of competing applications, preference is given to Society members over non-members, to local over distant projects, and to projects likely to generate future publication (either in the Society's journal, the Glasgow Naturalist or elsewhere).
+Where the Administrators have to decide between the merits of competing applications, preference is given local over distant projects, and to projects likely to generate future publication (either in the Society's journal, the Glasgow Naturalist or elsewhere).
 The administrators will not normally give grants towards salaries.

 The Administrators are empowered to make awards up to £2,000.
 Where an application is for greater than £2,000 and the Administrators are minded to make an award, the final decision is to be taken by the Council of the Glasgow Natural History Society.